Translate this Page

 Setting up Business Activities and a Company in Indonesia

 A Representative Office can be established depending upon the line of business and the necessary licenses issued by the related government department.
-The critical limitation of a Representative Office is that they are not allowed to conduct direct sales and cannot issue Bills of Lading.
+The limitation of a Representative Office is that they are not allowed to conduct direct sales and cannot issue Bills of Lading.

-Limited Liability Co or Perseroan Terbatas (PT)
+Limited Liability Company or Perusahaan Terbatas (PT)

 Incorporation of PMA Company

 The Investment Coordinating Board (BKPM), the government body which processes and handles FDI companies, issued an important deregulation package on PMA in 2010 referred to as Presidential Decree No. 39 year 2014.
 It was seen as a very significant step toward a much more conducive and attractive investment environment in Indonesia.
 Some highlights of the new regulation:

 You can obtain a copy of the FDI application sin English from Indonesian embassies overseas or from Investment Coordinating Board office - either from the head office in Jakarta or from regional offices in the provinces.